Skip to content

 Guidelines and Requirements

 • AMP students wishing to double count 500-level courses from their Bachelor’s Degree should use the GS4 AMP Double Count Courses form.
 This form must be submitted once admitted into the Graduate School and prior to completing your undergraduate degree.
-Note: AMP students must also have their GS6 completed by the end of the second week of their first semester as a graduate student.

-• Undergraduate students are admitted internally by the participating programs and are guaranteed conditional admission to the partnering graduate program during their undergraduate career.
+• Undergraduate students are admitted internally by participating programs and are guaranteed conditional admission to the partnering graduate program during their undergraduate career.

 • Regular, 500-level courses with grades of B or better will be transferred and double-counted toward the graduate degree, as courses taken prior to final admission to the graduate program.